 3.1.2.
-A case report can be completed if the officer would like follow-up or an investigation by the appropriate agency that monitors pubic health violations.
+A case report can be completed if the officer would like follow-up or an investigation by the appropriate agency that monitors public health violations.
 A copy of the case report will be forwarded to the appropriate agency by the Investigative Services Division.
-Officers can fill out the Health Department Nuisance Complaint Form in lieu of a case report to the Health Department.
-Officers may also use that complaint form to report violations they observe while on duty.
+Officers can notify the Health Department of a nuisance complaint using their online report form in lieu of a case report.